 PTP was founded in July 2015 with the goal of garnering Democratic votes in the 2016 election cycle.
-The PAC claims to have focused on 19 “competitive congressional districts” across the country but do not advertise the results of those districts in the election.
+The PAC claims to have focused on 19 “competitive congressional districts” across the country but does not advertise the results of those districts in the election.1 2

 Community Action Network

 After the 2016 Election, Progressive Turnout Project created the Community Action Network (PTP-CAN) a network of left-leaning chapter entities that focus on local politics and aim to work as a liaison between elected officials and their constituents with the goal of overturning Trump administration policies.
 The “Action Center” page of each local CAN website contains links to petitions for members to sign that cover issues such as LGBT rights, immigration, environmentalist issues, and impeachment of Republican officials.
 3 4

 According to FEC filings, Progressive Turnout Project spent $432,048 during the 2016 election cycle.
 This total was spent advocating for 6 candidates running for Congress, all of whom were Democrats.
 During the 2018 election cycle, PTP upped its spending greatly, spending a total of $6,016,402.
 The PAC spent $5,524,228 for Democrats.
 The remaining $492,174 was spent against Republicans.
 Those opposed were Former Speaker of the House Paul Ryan (R-WI), whom the PAC spent $4,200 opposing and now-Senator Rick Scott (R-FL), whom the organization spent $487,974 opposing.5